m-lima/crack-rust/task.todo.md

 ## GUI
 - [ ] Add drag and drop for files (and possibly text)
-- [ ] Handle panics from rust within QT
 - [ ] Add input dialog for "crack" view
 - [ ] Add progress dialog
 - [ ] Add results dialog
 - [ ] Add file parsing dialog
-- [ ] Decouple UI form the lib calls
+- [ ] Decouple UI from the lib calls
-- [ ] Remove the "Invalid Input" dialog and let the library report back errors
 - [ ] Allow "hash" to have line breaks
 - [ ] Hold the "raw" data in the input field, and allow the algorithm to change (capturing new inputs using the algorithm hash)
 - [ ] Render errors before actually cracking (red invalid hashes, list out file hashes)
+- [ ] If executor dialog closes, the signals will panic
+- [X] Handle panics from rust within QT
+- [X] Remove the "Invalid Input" dialog and let the library report back errors

 ## Refactor
 - [ ] Rename encrypt/decrypt to hash/crack (the idea is to open up for rc4 encrypt/decrypt)